-HOW TO DO IT: Run at a high speed on a treadmill or flat ground for 30 seconds, rest for 30 seconds, and repeat.
+How to do it: Run at a high speed on a treadmill or flat ground for 30 seconds, rest for 30 seconds, and repeat.
 Continue this for at least 10 minutes.
 You should be running fast enough that you are tired, but not completely exhausted, by the end of each 30-second sprint.

-2. Body-Weight Squat
+2. Squat Using Body Weight

+Squats are one of the best exercises to reduce the buttocks.
 Turn up the intensity on your legs with high-rep bodyweight squats.
 Do five sets of 20 reps.

-HOW TO DO IT: Stand with your feet shoulder-width apart.
+How to do it: Stand with your feet shoulder-width apart.
 Squat down, like you're sitting down in a chair, bending your knees and sinking your butt down.
 Try to keep your torso as upright as possible.
 Go as low as you can and then stand back up straight.

-4. Bike Sprint
+4. Sprint on the Bike

 If running isn't your thing, you can still get cardio by using a bike, which almost exclusively works your legs.

 When you reach the top, hop your legs back under you and jump off the ground as high as you can.
 Land and repeat.
 Do three sets of 12 reps.
-If you can't do a full push-up do it with your knees on the ground.
+If you can't do a full push-up, do it with your knees on the ground.

 Step up with your back foot so that your feet are together again, and then lunge forward with the other leg.
 Keep alternating legs until you've done 10 lunges on each leg.